thomasdstewart/starfive-visionfive2/README.md

-# Starfive Visionfive2 Debian Image builder
+# Starfive Visionfive2 Debian Image Builder

-This is a quick way to build a sd card image for a Starfive Visionfive 2 board.
+This is a quick way to build an sd card image for a Starfive Visionfive 2 board.
 The idea it to keep it as simple as possible.
-It uses vmdb2 to build an image from vanilla Debian, eg you can be sure of provenance, rather than getting an image from a random google drive.
+It uses vmdb2 to build a vanilla Debian image, eg you can be sure of provenance, rather than getting an image from a random google drive.
+The only things not from official Debian mirrors is the kernel and firmware.
+Some of the hardware might not function, but serial console and ethernet works which is all I need.
 Details on the build can be seen in visionfive2.yaml.
-Obviously because of this some of the hardware might not function, but serial console and ethernet works which fill my usecase.

-It assumes that the board already has opensbi and u-boot on the SPI storage and the board is configured to boot from SPI with vanilla settings.
-However v2.11.5 is copied from https://github.com/starfive-tech/VisionFive2/releases/ and are stored in /boot/fw to allow updating:
+It assumes that the board already has the opensbi and u-boot firmware on the SPI storage and the board is configured to boot from SPI with vanilla settings.
+The v2.11.5 firmware from https://github.com/starfive-tech/VisionFive2/releases/ is stored in /boot/fw for convenience.
+The move from v2.10.4 to v2.11.5 increased the size of mtd0, which either means updating firmware from u-boot via tftp or runner an kernel with the updated dtd.
+Full instructions for updating firmeware are here: https://doc-en.rvspace.org/VisionFive2/Quick_Start_Guide/VisionFive2_SDK_QSG/updating_spl_and_u_boot%20-%20vf2.html the short version is too flashcp commands:

 ```
 cd /boot